im4aLL/roolith-framework/documentation/docs/seeder.md

 - The `seeds` table (`seed` VARCHAR primary, `batch` INT, `seeded_at` TIMESTAMP) is created automatically when missing.
 - Only `*.php` files in `database/seeders` run, sorted by name so timestamp prefixes order correctly.
 - Read failures log via `App\Core\Log::error()` and rethrow so a failed read never looks like an empty success.
-- Seeder names are restricted to letters, digits, and underscores; anything else is rejected before touching the filesystem.
+- Seeder names are restricted to letters, digits, and underscores; anything else throws `InvalidArgumentException` before touching the filesystem, while a missing file, missing class, or class not implementing `SeederInterface` throws `RuntimeException`.

-## Legacy alternative
+- The class name is derived by stripping a leading timestamp prefix, splitting on underscores, and StudlyCasing the parts; when the result would start with a digit it is prefixed with `Seeder` so the file always declares a valid PHP class name.

-Older docs used the external [roolith/migration](https://github.com/im4aLL/roolith-migration) package via a standalone `migration.php` script (`php migration.php seeder:create seed_name`, `php migration.php seeder:run`, `php migration.php seeder:run seed_name` with `Roolith\Migration\Interfaces\SeederInterface`).
-That path still works for existing projects, but new code should use the internal `php roolith seed` commands above.
+- Seeders run via the internal `App\Database\Seeder` (and migrations via `App\Database\Migrator`) with `php roolith seed` and `php roolith migrate` commands.